Knight Classes: Sabers (A-F | G-M | N-Z) | Archers (A-C | D-M | N-Z) | Lancers (A-F | G-M | N-Z)

 - The Comically Serious: His demeanor often leads to being the subject of a lot of fanmade humor and comics.

 - Embarrassing Nickname: Sanzang calls him Akkun (Aggy in the NA version), much to the shock of his knights.
 He himself doesn't seem to care however.

-- Evil Mentor: He's the master to Mysterious Heroine X Alter's apprentice in terms of Sith dynamics, although Mysterious Heroine X Alter views him much more fondly than most Sith do.
+- Evil Mentor: His Servant Universe incarnation is the master to Mysterious Heroine X Alter's apprentice in terms of Sith dynamics, although Mysterious Heroine X Alter views him much more fondly than most Sith do.